Interested in teaching a workshop at Aerial Fit?

 First and foremost we want to give our students an opportunity to learn from experienced and knowledgeable instructors.

 Teaching Experience: We want to know how much experience you have teaching the discipline and skills you are planning on presenting.
-At the time of this writing, the owners of Aerial Fit are approaching 10,000 hours each of teaching time on aerial apparatuses and have developed very clear progressions for students of all levels.
+The owners of Aerial Fit have exceeded 10,000 hours each of teaching time on aerial apparatuses and have developed very clear progressions for students of all levels.

 We understand that it can be hard to get experience and the following criteria help tremendously in making up for less teaching experience.